The Mary Hare Foundation

 Since the Foundation was established, it has raised over £8 million for development projects at Mary Hare School, including an indoor heated pool, a Year 11 boarding house, and the Arlington Arts Centre.
 The school is the biggest school for the deaf in the UK.
 Whilst the school receives funding from local authorities and the government, these only cover the teaching and care of pupils.
 Development of new facilities and updating of existing ones depend wholly upon fundraising and donations.
 The work to raise much needed funds is therefore key to the future of Mary Hare School and its ability to supply excellent provision to so many deaf pupils going forward.

 If you’d like to learn more please visit the Mary Hare website.
-To find out more how you can donate through Arlington Arts, visit the How To Book page.
+You can donate here.

 The Legal Bits